McMaster Faculty of Engineering

-The McMaster Faculty of Engineering is a faculty located at McMaster University in Hamilton, Ontario.
+The McMaster Faculty of Engineering is the engineering school of McMaster University in Hamilton, Ontario, Canada.
 The faculty was established in 1958 and was the first engineering program to developed problem-based learning curriculum.
 It currently has seven departments in chemical engineering, civil engineering, computing and software, electrical and computer engineering, engineering physics, material science and engineering and mechanical engineering.
 The faculty offers bachelors, masters, and doctoral degrees.

 The faculty is home to 1 Canada Excellence Research Chair, 13 Canada Research Chairs, 4 Natural Sciences and Engineering Research Council chairs, and 14 Endowed Chairs.

 Programs

 The B.Eng. undergraduate programs are accredited through the Canadian Engineering Accreditation Board.
 All undergraduate students take a common first-year program which outlines the fundamentals of engineering disciplines.
 At the end of the first year, students choose one of fourteen program disciplines.
 This includes some five-year programs such as Engineering & Management, Engineering & Society, or streams in Integrated Biomedical Engineering and Health Sciences.

 Graduate programs in biomedical engineering are offered through the School of Biomedical Engineering, and graduate engineering practice programs through the Walter G. Booth School of Engineering Practice.

 The joint McMaster-Mohawk Bachelor of Technology program offers four-year bachelor-degree programs in engineering technology, including process automation technology, biotechnology and automotive and vehicle technology, as well as degree-completion programs in civil engineering infrastructure technology, computing and information technology, energy engineering technology and manufacturing engineering technology.